 Did you know that you can use kitchen scraps as bird food?

-By offering the right scraps to birds, in addition to traditional bird food, you’re providing a greater variety in nutrition sources, while also reducing landfill waste.
+By offering the right scraps to birds, in addition to traditional bird food, you’re providing a greater variety of nutrition sources while also reducing landfill waste.

-In this article, I am going to explain what kind of scraps and other food items from your kitchen you can feed birds, and I am also going to outline what the benefits are of doing just that.
+In this article, I will explain what types of scraps and other food items from your kitchen you can feed birds, and I will also outline the benefits of doing just that.

 10 Kitchen Scraps to Feed Birds